Dr. Arthur Zampella

 Physician • Humanitarian • Public Servant • Conservationist • Preservationist

-Arthur Dante Louis Zampella (May 15, 1917 – January 9, 1992) was a physician, public servant, and medical educator whose work extended beyond the practice of medicine into the shaping of health care systems.
+Arthur Dante Louis Zampella (May 15, 1917 – January 9, 1992) was a physician, public servant, and medical educator whose work extended beyond the practice of medicine into the shaping of health care systems and the communities they served.

 Over time, the work and Idylease became one.